 How to Lose Digital Photos Fast

+In this article, we’ll analyze the most widespread causes of losing photos from cameras, memory cards and smartphones, and find out how to prevent this misfortune.
 Offering a popular tool for recovering lost and deleted pictures, we have dozens of customers sharing their stories of lost images every month.
 With the help of our clients, our customer support team was able to compile the list of situations happening nearly every day.
 Some of them are hardware related, but most are merely user error or negligence.

 Memory card failures